Claims and payments

 Claims for capital items must be submitted by the end of February of the following calendar year, of the year stipulated in your contract.

 Currently, we are running a manual capital claims process.
-You must submit a manual claim form to a Forestry Commission Scotland conservancy office.
+You must submit a manual claim form to a Scottish Forestry conservancy office.
 There is a Standard Costs Capital Items Claim Form with guidance and an Actual Costs Capital Items Claim Form with guidance available below.

 It is your responsibility to ensure that you submit your claim by the deadline set out in this guidance.
 We will not write to you in advance of the closing date to remind you.